Vegeta: Freak! Are you not taking this seriously?!

 Azula: Oh, I know, I'm just wasting your time until the eclipse is over.
 And it looks like my Firebending is back!

 - When Oberon returns and wants to wipe the Avalon clan off the island, Goliath challenges him to let them remain.
 Oberon's wife makes it more interesting (and to give them a fighting chance), and get's him to agree to fight with only "the strength of a child."
 He agrees, having been bored for some millenia.
-What he fails to say is that he'll have the strength of a child of Avalon, meaning he's still leagues more powerful than four standard gargoyles.
+What he fails to say is that he'll have the strength of one of his children, meaning he's still leagues more powerful than four standard gargoyles.

 - Also, when the Arch Mage is powered up by the Phoenix Gate, Eye of Odin, and the spellbook, he goes into the magic version of Electric Torture on Goliath, all while gloating about how he could kill Goliath with a word if he wanted to.
 When Goliath finally asks why the arch mage doesn't just do that, the reply is "Because I'm having too much fun."